Sanjay-jat/zero-to-agent/Tool_Calling/README.md

 print(llm_result.content[0]["text"])
 ```

-Next logical step: stop doing this loop by hand and let an **agent** manage it. 🤖
+Next logical step: stop doing this loop by hand and let an **agent** manage it 🤖